In dialogue with chief designer of the Königliche Porzellan-Manufaktur Berlin - challenges of modern table culture

 Thomas Wenzel Chief Designer & Creative Director KPM

-For 250 years already, the Royal Porcelain Manufactory Berlin stands for the finest porcelain and handmade luxury with a style-defining design.
-By the words "made to stay", KPM's aspiration is to cultivate its tradition, to create lasting values and to create style.
+The royal one has stood for 250 years Porcelain-Manufaktur Berlin for the finest porcelain and handmade Luxury with a stylish design.
+The words "made to stay" express KPM's claim, theirs Tradition to maintain, to create lasting values and to act as a style-maker.

 Thomas Wenzel, head of the artistic development department, talks to Haus von Eden about innovative decor and production techniques as well as the challenges of modern tableware.